 MBS is a school where every boy is known personally and where every boy matters.
-The school has a Christian ethos but there are no faith entrance criteria; we welcome students of all faiths and none and we serve young people from every part of the diverse local community.
+We welcome students of all faiths and we serve young people from every part of the diverse local community.

 At Marylebone Boys’ School, boys gain confidence in their ability to learn without being compared to girls.
 We want boys to be able to grow at their own pace, knowing that pace varies considerably between the ages of 11 – 16, and we use teaching methods which are especially relevant to boys and their learning styles.
 Once pupils are preparing for A Levels, co-education is a realistic preparation for the world beyond education.
 In September 2019, MBS opened its co-educational Sixth Form.

 At MBS, we teach the National Curriculum but go well beyond it in order to enrich boys’ learning; teachers are supported to make lessons fun and exciting.
 We focus on the core of mainstream academic subjects - English, maths, science, languages, history and geography.
 Unlike many schools, we teach biology, chemistry and physics as discrete subjects from Year 7 in order to encourage boys to take the opportunity to study triple science at GSCE.

 The MBS Teaching and Learning Pledges were developed to ensure that our boys succeed in every aspect of their education and are equipped for life beyond school.
 We call these our “Four Rs”.